 Medicinal uses of Chaulmoogra Oil

-Chalmoogra Oil has strong bactericidal properties against bacteria of leprosy and tuberculosis due to presence of unsaturated fatty acids.
+Chalmoogra Oil has strong bactericidal properties against bacteria of leprosy and tuberculosis due to the presence of unsaturated fatty acids.
 In Ayurveda, it has been used for hundreds of year to treat skin diseases, TB, gout and leprosy.
 Here is given few important Ayurvedic medicinal uses of Chaulmoogra Oil.

 Ringworm/Tinea corporis (Daad in Hindi)